Greater-London-Authority/gglaplot/README.md

 ### gglaplot

 For help with gglaplot itself, see the vignettes (run `install_github` with `build_vignettes = TRUE` to download them) and function documentation.

+The BBC has a similar package for their house style which has some comprehensive help pages [here](https://bbc.github.io/rcookbook/).